swcarpentry/make-novice/01-intro.md

 analysis and plot our results.
 Like shell scripts it allows us to execute complex sequences of commands via a single shell command.
-Unlike shell scripts it explicitly records the dependencies between files and so can determine when to recreate our data files or image files, if our text files change.
+Unlike shell scripts it explicitly records the dependencies between files - what files are needed to create what other files - and so can determine when to recreate our data files or image files, if our text files change.
 Make can be used for any commands that follow the general pattern of processing files to create new files, for example:

-* Run analysis scripts on raw data files to get data files that summarise the raw data.
+* Run analysis scripts on raw data files to get data files that summarise the raw data (e.g. creating files with word counts from book text).
-* Run visualisation scripts on data files to produce plots.
+* Run visualisation scripts on data files to produce plots (e.g. creating images of word counts).
 * Parse and combine text files and plots to create papers.
 * Compile source code into executable programs or libraries.